beantowel/lab-melody-extraction/README.md

 - Mirex-05 (vocal/instrumental)
 - iKala

+## Requirements

+Except for the requirements needed by the algorithms repos above, the code use Python 3.6 or higher version, and requirements is listed in `requirements.txt`.
+You could install the requirements with command `pip install -r requirements.txt`.

 ## Configuration

 Since this repo does not include any dataset files and algorithms repos, you should have download them independently and configure the path to the datasets and algorithms in the `configs/configs.py`.